How to Use Packing Cubes to Save Space: The Secret to Carry-On Only Travel

 Eagle Creek compression sacs

 I’ve tried a range of clothes compression bags.
-My favourite is the robust Packmate travel roll storage bag, which comes with a five-year guarantee and free replacements of the slider that seals the bag.
-Unfortunately, it’s only available in the UK.
+My favourite are the robust Packmate travel roll storage bags, which come with a lifetime guarantee and free replacements of the slider that seals the bag.
+Unfortunately, they are only available in the UK.

 The Eagle Creek Pack-it compression sac is also excellent—the plastic is nylon reinforced, and it is covered by Eagle Creek’s lifetime warranty.